verenablaschke/tex-packages/README.md

-A (growing) collection of LaTeX/XeTeX packages, some useful, some less so.
+A (growing) collection of LaTeX packages, some useful, some less so.

 <table>
 <tr>